Understanding Calcium Nodules in Pools

 Common Denominators

-We have been called to countless pools with plaster issues, and to us, nodule pools usually have at least one of these three factors.
-First, most of the nodules we see occur along cracks.
+1. First, most of the nodules we see occur along cracks.
 This makes sense, again, because water always moves through the path of least resistance.
 In the photo here, you can see water coming from within the surface, all around the nodule.
 In this case, the wall had delamination issues, and also a major concrete shell problem called weepers.
+Weepers are basically leaks where water is pushed from behind the pool shell into the pool itself, which of course then pushes through the plaster.
+Weepers, in our experience, are almost always accompanied by nodules.

-Second, the vast majority of nodule pools are either not waterproofed, are in a high water table area (like coastal regions), or both.
+2. Second, the vast majority of nodule pools are either not waterproofed, are in a high water table area (like coastal regions), or both.
 We have good customers of ours that have been plagued by nodules, only to discover that their high water table led to pressure from behind the concrete shell.
 In the past couple of years they have moved to waterproof every shell, and the nodule problem has disappeared for them.
 We are so happy to hear it, and it gives us optimism.

-The third common factor is replastered pools.
+3. The third common factor is replastered pools.
 Yes, original plaster jobs can have nodules too, but if a pool with calcium nodules is not in a high water table area, and/or was waterproofed, there's a good chance it was replastered.
 Replastering should be done with a proper bond coat so the new layer can adhere properly.
 You might be surprised at how often this step is skipped.
-Here's a photo of a spa that was being chipped out and plastered from scratch, and it had two layers of plaster with a proper bond coat:
+Here's a photo of a spa that was being chipped out and plastered from scratch, and it had two layers of plaster with a bond coat:

 Without a good bond coat, delamination becomes more of a risk, and therefore nodules become more of a risk too.